reactjs/react-modal/docs/index.md

      This attribute is `null` by default.
      See the `Styles` section for more details. */}

-  shouldFocusAfterRender={
-    true
-  /* Boolean indicating if the modal should be focused after render. */}

   shouldCloseOnOverlayClick={
     true
   /* Boolean indicating if the overlay should close the modal */}